 Examples of the gating duty are: adult sapien $5k, child sapien $2k, kobold $2k, metals 25% of value on Olympia, and perishable food 25%.
-If we transport gold off Clarus to Olympia, we must pay a 25% tax, which can be paid by transferring one quarter of the gold to the Olympian Council.
-As a result of this tax, 100 gp on Clarus is worth only 75 gp on Olympia.
-Money, on the other hand, such as the Ursian dollar or the Olympian dollar, or even a note that is backed by gold on Clarus, is not subject to tax, so that banks can operate between the planets and exchange money freely.
+If we transport gold off Clarus to Olympia by gate, we must pay a 25% tax, which can be paid by transferring one quarter of the gold to the Olympian Council.
+If gating were the only way to move gold from Clarus to Olympia, we would expect the value of gold to be 25% less on Olympia.
+But goods may also be transported from Free Worlds to Open Worlds by conjunction, and such transport is not taxed, for such taxation is deemed by Olympia to be impractical.
+In practice, the value of gold on the Free Worlds is roughly 10% greater than on Olympia.
+Currencies, however, such as the Ursian dollar or the Olympian dollar, or even a note that is backed by gold on Clarus, is not subject to tax, no matter how it is transferred, so that banks can operate between the planets and exchange money freely.

-There are additional clauses, (7) to (10), particular to each Free World, given below.
-Rule (4) has been relaxed for Clarus, but not for the other Free Worlds.
+There are additional Clauses Seven through Ten, particular to Clarus, Comitor, Feras, and Vagor respectively.
+In addition, Clause Four has been relaxed for Clarus, but not for the other Free Worlds.
 Note that imports are restricted, but exports are not.
 The gods import goods from the populous Free Worlds.
 Most Open Worlds are subject to no trade restrictions, but creatures upon Open Worlds must abide by the Laws of the Gods.

 On the open worlds, injuring a god or an emissary of the gods is punishable by death.
 The forces of Olympia will come after you and kill you.
 In the Free Worlds, the gods do not seek to protect themselves with their police and armies.
 The gods believe they must limit the population of the Open Worlds to one hundred million, or else their own safety will be threatened by the uncontrolled weight of the sapien population.
 They fear the Illuminati will invade the sector if the sapien population grows so strong as to pose a threat to the Illuminati planets.